View Poll Results: Is it possible to quantify ego?

 Attached Files (Download Requires Membership)

-File Type: ppt Various Visual Analogue Scales 2.ppt (612.5 KB, 573 views)
+File Type: ppt Various Visual Analogue Scales 2.ppt (612.5 KB, 574 views)

-Hello Dr Ulhas Ganu,
+Hello Dr. Ulhas Ganu,

+A very good aspect you selected.
 However, frankly, I am not really sure if the EGO aspect of human nature can be accurately measured.

-For eg., just visualize the recent scam-tainted individuals all of us must have seen on the TV--their Response mechanisms in various situations/scenarios.
+You had compared [if not actually equated] Ego with Pain.
+While Pain invariably has a link with the 'physical' aspect of a human being, irrespective of the cause of that pain, I am not so sure Ego follows such laws/rules.
+For example, just visualize the recent scam-tainted individuals all of us must have seen on the TV—their response mechanisms in various situations/scenarios.
 Didn't all of them know what they did?
-And yet did most of them [at least until they got arrested by the CBI] kept the facade of smiling faces all thru the time they faced the media.
+And yet did most of them [at least until they got arrested by the CBI] keep the facade of smiling faces all through the time they faced the media.
 Doesn't this constitute an aspect of the Ego?
 How does one MEASURE this [the 'feeling' & the 'external expression' being totally contrary]?

-Just some food for thought--hope I haven't added to the confounding nature of the Ego that you touched-upon :-)
+Just some food for thought—hope I haven't added to the confounding nature of the Ego that you touched upon :-)

 TS